 You don't have to take a loss

 Collision Safety Consultants can help you recover what you are owed after a collision.
-Our team of certified appraisers can easily handle claims for the diminished value of Oklahoma vehicles.
+Our team of certified appraisers can easily handle claims for your vehicle’s diminished value.
+Contact us today for a no cost consultation and diminished value estimate.

 Please fill out the form and we will get back to you shortly.